 The memos do not change U.S. immigration laws, but take a far harder line toward enforcement.

-Posted by Ian Greenhalgh on February 23, 2017, With 790 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on February 23, 2017, With 796 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.